Society of Peer Mentors

 - SPM hosts FRC Kick Off

 Robotics Mentors lead regional elementary, middle, and high school teams in FIRST Robotics Competitions (FRC), FIRST Tech Challenge (FTC), FIRST Lego League (FLL), and VEX robotics.
 Mentors work with the schools' teams in order to inspire young students to become involved in these exciting and innovative technological fields.
 We teach our mentors that being a leader of a robotics team means facilitating teamwork, encouraging innovative problem solving, assisting with computer programming and basic design, and supporting them throughout their project.
-Check out the Robotics Mentors Blog.

 2019 Robotics Partners: